 The electronic design market has witnessed rapid expansion in recent years, with the market becoming increasingly more global.
 With the rise of semiconductor industries in many emerging countries, such as China, good quality EDA software is in strong demand.
 EDA is a complicated business, involving a diverse set of software algorithms and applications that are required for the design of intricate next generation semiconductor and electronics products.
 EDA tools assist designers capture and verify the functional and physical characteristics of their designs before they actually manufacture them.
 They also allow designers to design complex products, which reduces the time to bring the electronic system to market, and keep costs within budget.

-There’s a good range of EDA tools out that are released under an open source license which let developers customize, and create their latest designs.
-To provide an insight into the quality of software that is available, we’ve compiled a list of 8 high quality free Linux EDA applications.
+There are a wide range of EDA tools out that are released under an open source license which let developers customize, and create their latest designs.
+To provide an insight into the quality of software that is available, we’ve compiled a list of 9 high quality free Linux EDA applications.
 Hopefully, there will be something of interest here for anyone who wants to design electronic systems.

-Now, let’s explore the 8 EDA tools at hand.
+Let’s explore the 9 EDA tools at hand.
 For each title we have compiled its own portal page, a full description with an in-depth analysis of its features, a screenshot of the software in action, together with links to relevant resources.